osama900/reading-notes/level2/class-11/read-11.md

 SEO is a huge topic and several books have been written on the subject.
 The following pages will help you understand the key concepts so you can improve your website's visibility on search engines.

 also we can say that it means the process of improving your site to increase its visibility when people search for products or services related to your business in Google, Bing, and other search engines.
-The better visibility your pages have in search results, the more likely you are to garner attention and attract prospective and existing customers to your business.
+The better visibility your pages have in search results, the more likely you are to garner attention and attract prospective and existing customers to your business

+### How does SEO work?

+Search engines such as Google and Bing use bots to crawl pages on the web, going from site to site, collecting information about those pages and putting them in an index

+Next, algorithms analyze pages in the index, taking into account hundreds of ranking factors or signals, to determine the order pages should appear in the search results for a given query

+Our SEO success factors can be considered proxies for aspects of the **user experience**

+Our Periodic Table of SEO Factors organizes the factors into six main categories and weights each based on its overall importance to SEO.
+For example, content quality and keyword research are key factors of content optimization, and crawlability and speed are important site architecture factors.